kliu20/jRAPL/README.md

 Introduction
 --------------------------------------------------------------

-For a general explanation, check our [webpage](http://kliu20.github.io/jRAPL/).
+For a general explanation of energy measurement, check our [webpage](http://kliu20.github.io/jRAPL/).

 jRAPL works for Intel microarchitectures of Skylake, Haswell, Sandy Bridge, Sandy Bridge_ep (Server) and Ivy Bridge.
 Each architecture has different RAPL support.